douglasrizzo/douglasrizzo.github.io/_posts/2020-05-10-rl-resources.md

 ---
 layout: post
 title: Free online resources to study reinforcement learning and deep RL
-categories: awesome-list reinforcement-learning deep-reinforcement-learning self-study
+tags: awesome-list reinforcement-learning deep-reinforcement-learning self-study
+categories: study-guide
 ---

 Over the last few years and months, I gathered some material that I used to study reinforcement learning and deep reinforcement learning, mostly by myself, as part of my PhD formation.